batoulissa/batoulissa/README.md

 - 👋 Hi, I’m @batoulissa
 - 👀 I’m interested in Artificial Intelligence, Coding Languages
 - 🌱 I’m currently learning Programming Labguages and Web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me batoulissa2003@gmail.com
 <!---
 batoulissa/batoulissa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.